romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 Set a default value for a column on a database level.
 Value can be a raw SQL.

+`default` can accept a callback when used in ORM table, but it's not applicable in migrations.

 ```ts
 import { change } from 'rake-db'